ibm-js/deliteful/docs/Select.md

 ### Attribute Mapping

-`deliteful/Select` uses the following attributes of data store items:
+`deliteful/Select` uses the following attributes of source items:
 * The `text` attribute for the label of the option elements.
 * The `value` attribute for their value attribute.
 * The `disabled` attribute for the disabled state of the option (an option is enabled if the attribute is absent, or its value is falsy, or it is the string "false").

-Because the widget inherits from [`delite/StoreMap`](/delite/docs/master/StoreMap.md), the mapping between the attributes of the data store items and the attributes used by `deliteful/Select` can be redefined using the `labelAttr`, `valueAttr`, and `disabledAttr` properties, or using `labelFunc`, `valueFunc`, and `disabledFunc` properties.
+Because the widget inherits from [`delite/StoreMap`](/delite/docs/master/StoreMap.md), the mapping between the attributes of the source items and the attributes used by `deliteful/Select` can be redefined using the `labelAttr`, `valueAttr`, and `disabledAttr` properties, or using `labelFunc`, `valueFunc`, and `disabledFunc` properties.
 See the [`delite/StoreMap`](/delite/docs/master/StoreMap.md) documentation for more